11. Floating Point

 Most of the above code follows simply from the logic of adding that we demonstrated with the addition of two numbers using scientific notation.
 There are some points, however, that are worthy of note.

-The above code uses its activation record to save R1 allowing the call to NORMALIZE, and to save R8, freeing it for use as a temporary during exchange operations.
-NORMALIZE does not use an activation record, so this code has been optimized by eliminating stack pointer adjustment before and after the call.
+The above code uses saves R1 in its activation record to allow the call to NORMALIZE, and it saves R8 so that can be used as a temporary during the exchange operations.
+This code does not adjust the stack pointer before and after the call to NORMALIZE because that routine does not use its activation record.

 Finally, there is the issue of dealing with overflow during addition.
 After addition, when the sign is wrong, interpreted as a sign bit, it does have the correct value as the most significant bit of the magnitude, as if there were an invisible sign bit to the left of it.
-Therefore, after a signed right shift to make space for the new sign bit (incrementing the exponent to compensate for this) we can complement the sign by adding one to it, for example, using the ADJUST instruction.
+Therefore, after a signed right shift to make space for the new sign bit (incrementing the exponent to compensate for this) we can complement the sign by adding one to it.
+There are many ways to do this.
+The approach used here using the ADJUST instruction has the advantage that it does not use any extra registers.

 Floating Point Multiplication